These raspberry chocolate chip muffins are gluten-free, grain-free, and oh so decadent. Perfect for brunch or an afternoon snack.

 I've been known to bake muffins with just about anything I have in the kitchen---apples, carrots and pineapple, bananas and blackberries.
 But fresh raspberries and dark chocolate...
 Wow!
 So decadent!
 Raspberries and chocolate are two of my favorite things---and they are amazing together in these muffins.

 It's important to use fresh raspberries in this recipe.
 Frozen raspberries will make the batter too wet.
-I fold the fresh raspberries into the batter very lightly just before baking to keep them as whole as possible.
+Fold the raspberries into the batter very lightly just before baking.
 I also like to use ghee for the rich buttery flavor it adds.
-But you could always substitute coconut oil to make the muffins completely dairy-free.
+But you can always substitute coconut oil to make the muffins completely dairy-free.

-These muffins are wonderful warm right out of the oven.
+These raspberry chocolate chip muffins are wonderful warm right out of the oven.
 I love how the melted chocolate chips contrast with the raspberries—perfect with a cup of cashew milk cappuccino.
-Yeah, I think these raspberry chocolate chip muffins are my favorite.

 - Preheat oven to 325 degrees and grease or line muffin tin.